gmflau/redis-enterprise-gke-kf-istio-egress-gateway/README.md

 1. Clone this repo
 2. Create a GKE cluster for Kf
 3. Install Anthos Service Mesh (ASM)
+4. Install Config Connector
+5. Set up workload identity
-4. Install Tekton (CI/CD)
+6. Install Tekton
-5. Install Kf client on our machine
-6. Install Kf on the GKE cluster
+7. Install Kf
-7. Create a namespace for this deployment and deploy the Redis Enterprise Operator bundle
+8. Create a Kf space for testing the TLS origination configuration
-8. Deploy a Redis Enterprise Cluster (REC)
+9. Install Redis Enterprise Cluster
-9. Deploy Ingress Gateway and Create routes for Redis Enterprise Cluster's HTTPS web access
+10. Deploy Ingress Gateway and Create routes for Redis Enterprise Cluster's HTTPS web access
-10. Access Redis Enterprise Cluster's console
-11. Create a Redis Enterprise database instance without SSL/TLS enabled
+11. Grab the password for demo@redislabs.com user for accessing REC's configuration manager (CM)
-12. Create user provided service (vcups) for the first Redis Enterprise database in Kf
+12. Create a Redis Enterprise Database with one-way SSL
-13. Update Ingress Gateway to include Redis Enterprise Database instances
+13. Create Ingress Gateway and Virtual Service for the Redis Enterprise Database instance
+14. Create a dedicated GKE node pool for the egress gateway
+15. Create a namespace for Istio egress and label it for sidecar injection
+16. Download istioctl for your operating system and extract into your working directory
+17. Install Istio Egress Gateway
-14. Add a custom port for Redis Enterprise database connection to default ingress gateway
+18. Configure TLS origination for the TLS-enabled Redis Enterprise database
-15. Verify database connections
+19. Create a K8 secret from the Redis Enterprise database's proxy certificate
+20. Create a user provided service in Kf
-16. Deploy Spring Music application to Kf
+21. Deploy the Spring Music sample app in Kf
+22. Bind the user provided service to the Spring Music sample app
-17. Verify Spring Music app's data is being stored on the Redis Enterprise database
+23. Verify Spring Music app's data is being stored on the Redis Enterprise database